EllyLoel/ellyloel.com/src/garden/Atomic.md

   </figcaption>
 </figure>

----
+For example:

-For example, an atomic note would be only describing a singular ideas or concept.
+- An atomic note would be only describing a singular ideas or concept.
-An atomic habit would be a regular practice that is small and easy to do.
+- An atomic habit would be a regular practice that is small and easy to do (unless you've got [[ADHD]]).
+- Atomic design (<https://atomicdesign.bradfrost.com/>) would be reducing designs down to their foundational building blocks that comprise all our user interfaces.